 Column 5 (Objectives) – Provide a brief narrative describing the primary objective(s) of the activity.
 Include, wherever possible, quantifiable data such as the number of people the activity is expected to benefit.
 A sample table is provided below.

-Column 6 (Outcomes) – Provide a brief narrative describing the primary outcome(s) of the DSU, SILC or CIL activity including, wherever possible, the number of people who actually benefited from the activity.
+Column 6 (Outcomes) – Provide a brief narrative describing the primary outcome(s) of the DSE, SILC or CIL activity including, wherever possible, the number of people who actually benefited from the activity.
 A sample table is provided below.

 SAMPLE TABLE